Skip to main content

 User stitching

-To combine website and mobile app data, unifying customer interaction data across different platforms, or generally tracking a user's journey through various touchpoints, user stitching is required.
+To combine website and mobile app data, to unify customer interaction data across different platforms, or to generally track a user's journey through various touchpoints, user stitching is required.
 It is a technique to combine data from multiple sources or sessions to create a unified view of a user.
 This is especially useful in scenarios where a user interacts with a system across multiple devices or platforms, and the goal is to consolidate these interactions into a single, coherent user profile.

 • id: Represents a unique identifier for a user, typically drawn from internal systems like a CRM.